Camino Flights and Airport Transfers

 Traveller waiting for a flight at the airport

-For walkers coming from outside Europe, major Spanish city airports like Madrid and Barcelona are common choices, especially for those travelling from the United States and Australia.
+For walkers outside Europe, major Spanish city airports like Madrid (MAD) (Adolfo Suárez Madrid Barajas International Airport) and Barcelona (BCN) (Josep Tarradellas Barcelona-El Prat Airport) are common choices, especially for those travelling from the United States and Australia.

 We provide transfers from these airports to your starting points on the Camino, and our team is always available to assist with any information you might need.